 - a) In transmission planning, of the mentioned LRs, normally only the SLR and RLR of the local telephone system (LTS) are used, and only over the band 200-4000 Hz.
-The calculation is described in clause 3. - b) In exceptional cases, OLR needs to be calculated when a local switching stage and its associated telephone sets have to be treated as "black box" with acoustic input and output.
-The corresponding W_i -weights are given in Annex D. - c) CLR, Circuit Loudness Rating, is used instead of JLR.
-See Annex A/G.111.
+The calculation is described in clause A.3. - b) In exceptional cases, OLR needs to be calculated when a local switching stage and its associated telephone sets have to be treated as "black box" with acoustic input and output.
+The corresponding W{i} -weights are given in Annex D.

+c) Circuit loudness rating (CLR) is used instead of JLR.
+See Annex A of [ITU-T G.111].

-In Recommendation P.76, the fundamental historical background to the concept of ITU-T loudness ratings is presented.
+In [ITU-T P.76], the fundamental historical background to the concept of ITU-T loudness ratings is presented.
 It has formed the basis for a rational method for transmission planning.

-However, in modern transmission planning some further aspects of loudness ratings have been introduced; see Annex A/G.111.
+However, in modern transmission planning, some further aspects of loudness ratings have been introduced; see Annex A of [ITU-T G.111].

-Figure A.5 illustrates the procedure when values are known for all the parameters referred to in A.1, A.2 and A.3.
-In diagram a) of Figure A.5, the parameters shown grouped together are those used to form the composite parameter G described in A.4.
+Figure A.5 illustrates the procedure when values are known for all the parameters referred to in clauses A.1, A.2 and A.3.
+In diagram a) of Figure A.5, the parameters shown grouped together are those used to form the composite parameter G described in clause A.4.
 Further grouping is possible as shown in diagrams b), c) and d) of Figure A.5.
 It will also be seen that the whole of the path from x_R to λ_R is also common to all four flow diagrams.
 Use can be made of this feature to reduce the calculation procedure to a formula which is very easy to compute.